gabriellennon/gabriellennon/README.md

 ### Hello!
 I'm Gabriel Lennon 👋

-- 🔭 I’m currently working in the Wiz Soluções how to Front-end Developer
+- 🔭 I’m currently working in the iFood how to Software Engineer
 - 🌱 I have experience with Angular, React, React Native and Vue JS
 - 📫 How to reach me: Linkedin: